spicoli9000/ansible-ocp-azure/README.md

 #sudo pip install ansible[azure]
   ```

 ## Deployment
 After all pre-reqs are met and required variables have been filled out the deployment consists of running the following:
 `ansible-playbook deploy.yml -e @vars.yml`

+To deploy individual segments use tags:
+Azure infrastructure use: `ansible-playbook deploy.yml -e @vars.yml --tags=infra`
+OCP Prerequisites: `ansible-playbook deploy.yml -e @vars.yml --tags=ocp-pre`
+OCP components: `ansible-playbook deploy.yml -e @vars.yml --tags=ocp-deploy`
+OCP post-install: `ansible-playbook deploy.yml -e @vars.yml --tags=ocp-post`

 The ansible control host running the deployment will be setup to use ssh proxy through the bastion in order to reach all nodes.
 The openshift inventory `hosts` file will be templated into the project root directory and used for the Installation.

 ## Destroy
 `ansible-playbook destroy.yml -e@vars.yml`